salelkarayush/pygui/README.md

 ### Step 2: install all the dependencies and requirements
 ### Step 3: Run the maingui.py file

-#### most of the commented code was related to the original project and needs hardware dependencies
+#### NOTE: most of the commented code was related to the original project and needs hardware dependencies